LongBu/AWS-SAP-C02-Study-Guide/README.md

    * PII
    * Dashboards/reports/alerts
    * Can also analyze CloudTrail logs (for suspicious activity)
+   * Can notify via EventBridge for integrated services

 ### AWS WAF
   * *Can protect: Cloudfront, API Gateway, ALB, Appsync, and Cognito User Pool*